khibino/haskell-relational-record/examples.md

 WHERE ((T0.end_date IS NULL) AND ((T0.title = 'Teller') OR (T0.start_date < '2003-01-01')))
 {% endhighlight %}

 Another way, use a placeholder instead of a date literal.
-There is no need to define a helper function.
+There is no need to define a helper function:

-HRR: using placeholder

 {% highlight haskell %}
 employee_4_1_2P :: Relation Day Employee